openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 > [!TIP]
 > If you don't upload a Galley for the issue then Janeway will allow users to download a zip file of all the individual article galley files.

-### Issue DOIs

-Issues can be assigned a DOI in Janeway.
-This can be done ad-hoc for each issue by editing the issue details and inputting the DOI manually, or by letting Janeway generate a DOI for you, based on a pattern (a DOI pattern can be set from the Crossref Settings page)

-When the Crossref integration is enabled, issue DOIs will be registered with Crossref whenever an article in that issue is registered with Crossref.
-This will be the case both for DOIs generated for Janeway as well as for those manually set.

-> [!TIP]
-> If you are migrating a Janeway installation from a version that did not support issue DOIs and would like to register issue DOIs for your back content, this can be done by populating the DOI field on those issues and then re-registering any of the articles in the issue with Crossref.

-> [!WARNING]
-> When an article is part of two or more issues, only the primary issue DOI will be registered with Crossref.
-In a future version, it will be possible to register issue DOIs on their own, even when they have no articles or all its articles are part of multiple issues.

 <!-- needs to be edited and sorted, currently merged from different sections-->